Cold Weather Backpacking – Tips for a Successful Trip

 Before we go further, just a note on what I mean by cold versus “winter” backpacking.

-This article is for more temperate climates like the mountains of the southeast.
-Now it does get cold here, but I avoid taking groups out if the temperatures are slated for lower than 10 degrees.
-If it does go below 10, we just wait it out.
-It will eventually “warm-up” a bit.
-I also avoid anything more than a foot of snow.
+This article is for more temperate climates like the mountains of the southeastern United States.
+Now it does get cold here, but, as a guide, I avoid taking groups out if the temperatures are predicted to go below10 degrees Fahrenheit.

 If you need tips for exploring areas where avalanches are a possibility and you can dig out a snow bench to sit on, there are many excellent resources available.
 These are advanced conditions that require special gear and experience.